Track World Cup: Great Britain win two golds at Olympic Velodrome

 "I believe the crowd have been a decisive factor in our performances today.
 Goodness knows what it will be like in a few months' time."

 And asked about his team's performance ahead of April's World Championships in Melbourne, and the Olympic Games in August, Hoy said: "We're probably about a length and a half behind [the top men's sprint teams] but we're a new formation, a new combination, and that was our fastest time since 2009.

 "It's a medal; it's not gold, but it's a medal.
 Bring on the Olympics."

 Kenny, who will battle Hoy for Britain's individual sprint spot at the Olympics, added: "We've been messing around a bit with the formation but we're definitely getting better and we can bridge that gap before the Worlds."

-Pendleton and Varnish produced a stunning performance to beat world champions McCulloch and Meares in the first final of the evening, breaking the world best set by the Australian pair earlier in the day.
+Pendleton and Varnish produced a stunning performance to beat world champions McCulloch and Meares in the first final of the evening, breaking the

 It gave a raucous home crowd the perfect start to the first big night of action at the Olympic venue.

 "It is unbelievable, the crowd just roared," Pendleton told BBC Sport.
 "I was shaking on my bike."